mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ## 1. Installation
-I do recommend using CLI than VS Wizard when creating your application based on this template.
-This is because VS doesn't keep folders structure properly.
+I do recommend using CLI instead Visual Studnio Wizard when creating your application based on this template because Vistual Studio doesn't keep folders structure correctly.

 ### 1.1 Solution Template Installation
 Install using CLI.